With challenge comes change

 It’s clear the customer journey will no longer be one-directional, but will flow back and forth from online to offline to online — and this must happen seamlessly.
 Businesses across nearly every industry will need to perfect the omnichannel experience to remain competitive.
 And with contactless services offerings and physical experiences blending, consumers will expect that data from one interaction will naturally flow into the next, regardless of where the interaction takes place.

 In nearly every industry, a combination of online/offline experiences will be more common, and it’s up to businesses to ensure consistency and quality across these experiences.
-Google My Business (GMB) Listings will be an essential tool for attracting and converting business, as well as helping consumers navigate their experience in this blended scenario.
+Google Business Profiles (formerly known as Google My Business Listings) will be an essential tool for attracting and converting business, as well as helping consumers navigate their experience in this blended scenario.

 The Technology Explosion Will Lead to Consolidation